Old dogs are less valuable to society than young dogs

 Paper supplies: reams of paper, card stock, matte postcard paper, photo paper

-Mini van in good condition (preferably 2005 or newer) to help transport dogs to appointments and special events (this is an urgent need).
+Mini van or cargo van (preferably 2013 or newer) to transport dogs to vet appointments and special events

-Canned Dog Food (especially Merrick, Evanger's, Halo, and other high quality brands)*
+Canned Dog Food (especially Halo, Dave's, Eagle Pack, Zignature, American Journey, and other high quality brands)*

 High quality treats (made in the USA; the old dogs really love soft Buddy Biscuits!)